JonMasterson/WP-Font-Awesome-Icons/README.md

 WP Font Awesome Admin Icons
 ====================

 This plugin will allow you to quickly and easily fire up Font Awesome icons within your local <a href="http://wordpress.org" target="_blank">WordPress</a> install.
-Upload and activate this plugin and you will be able to all of the following without touching a single line of code:
+Upload and activate this plugin and you will be able to accomplish all of the following without touching a single line of code:

 <ol>
 <li>Swap out any icon in your WordPress admin menu (compatible with WordPress version 3.8+ or WordPress version 3.7 with the <a href="http://wordpress.org/plugins/mp6/" target="_blank">MP6 plugin</a>).</li>